MotorBottle/React-Chatbot/README.md

 # React-Chatbot

-Clone of ChatGPT as a practise for learning front-end things.
+Clone of ChatGPT as a practice for learning front-end things.

 ## Involved Tools